Easter: May 23rd

 Other Commemorations: St. John Baptist de Rossi, Priest (RM)

 » Enjoy our Liturgical Seasons series of e-books!

-It is also historically the feast of St. John Baptist de Rossi who was from Genoa, and studied and worked in Rome before becoming a priest there and a canon of Santa Maria in Cosmedin.
+The Roman Martyrology commemorates St. John Baptist de Rossi (1698-1764), who was from Genoa, and studied and worked in Rome before becoming a priest there and a canon of Santa Maria in Cosmedin.
 He worked tirelessly for homeless women, the sick, prisoners and workers, and was a very popular confessor, being called a second Philip Neri.

 St. John Baptist de Rossi

 St. John was born at Voltaggio in the Diocese of Genoa on February 22, 1698 and died at Rome on May 23, 1764.
 His parents, Charles de Rossi and Frances Anfossi, were not rich in earthly goods, but had solid piety and the esteem of their fellow-citizens.
 Of their four children, John excelled in gentleness and piety.
 At the age of ten he was taken to Genoa by friends for his education.
 There he received news of the death of his father.

 After three years he was called to Rome by a relative, Lorenzo de Rossi, who was canon at St. Mary in Cosmedin.
 He pursued his studies at the Collegium Romanum under the direction of the Jesuits, and soon became a model by his talents, application to study, and virtue.
 As a member of the Sodality of the Blessed Virgin and of the Ristretto of the Twelve Apostles established at the college, he led the members in the meetings and pious exercises, in visits to the sick in the hospitals and in other works of mercy, and merited even then the name of apostle.